omidarmat/webDevNotes/JavaScript/javascript-theory.md

 ### **A promise lifecycle**

 Once a promise is created, we say the promise is **pending**.
 While the promise is pending, the asynchronous task is doing its job in the background.
 When this background task is done, we say the promise is **settled**.
 But settled promises have two types.
 If the promise has successfully resulted in the expected value, it would be a **fulfilled** promise.
-If an error happened during the asynchronous task in the background, the promise would still be settled, but **rejected**.
+If an error happened during the asynchronous task in the background, the promise would still be settled, but a **rejected** one.

-> **_Note_** | In the case of an AJAX call using the fetch API, the `fetch()` function will only reject a promise when users lose their internet connection.
-In other cases, for example, when a bad request is sent to the server, the promise will still be considered as fulfilled, although the response will not contain the intended data.
+> **_Note_** | In the case of an AJAX call using the fetch API, the `fetch()` function will only reject a promise when the user loses their internet connection.
+In other cases, for example, when a bad request is sent to the server, the promise will still be considered as fulfilled, although the response will not contain the expected data.
 This is important to keep in mind when handling errors.

 When using promises, or in other words, when we **consume** promisses, we can handle the promise's state to perform different actions.
 We can consume a promise if there is a promise.
 In the case of the fetch API, the promise is automatically created by the `fetch()` function.
 If there is no promise, it should first be built.

 ### **Working with promises**

-Working with promises basically involves creating promises, consuming promises, handling errors that happen during the execution of promises, etc.
+Working with promises basically involves 1) **creating promises**, 2) **consuming promises**, 3) **handling errors** that happen during the execution of promises, etc.

 #### **Consuming a promise**